 A spatial simulation plug-in, capable of recreating multichannel reverberation corresponding to rooms of different sizes, adjustable via a graphical 3D cube control.
-This plug-in lets you take a "dry" recording and make it sound as if it's within a grand cathedral, an empty room, or a tiled bathroom.
+This plug-in lets you take a "dry" recording and make it sound as if it's within a grand cathedral, an empty room, a tiled bathroom, or other spaces.